Arzmalhotra/CS204_Project/Phase 2/readme.md

-Below is a concise README formatted for GitHub:

----

 # Machine Code Simulator and GUI

 A simple project that simulates a processor executing machine code (e.g., a factorial function) and displays the results.
 The C++ simulator reads instructions from a file, processes them, and writes the final register and memory states to an output file.
 A Python GUI built with Tkinter enables quick compilation and execution of the simulator with a user-friendly interface.